ASGRU/asgru/README.md

 ---

+## Before you start looking at my CV

+You choose your own mode of working with me:
+1. I just follow your tasks agreeing with everything, but then most likely your project will fail, so often happens when the work is done for the sake of work and not the result.
+2. I act as a consultant and the one who solves complex architectural problems that your team can not cope with on the project.

+Let me tell you right away, I am not particularly interested in work for work's sake.
+A monkey can write code.
+Especially in 2025, chatgpt or cursor can do it perfectly well.
+I'm a heavy artilleryman who should only be assigned to complex system tasks.
+Such as key business logic or the creation of technical solutions that at the time of project development do not exist in nature.

+In general, I can be put on tasks of the level - it is not possible, the rest is too boring for me, and it's just burning your budget.

+---

 ## 🧠 About me

 - Full-time in web since **2011** — from tables to Gutenberg, from Web 1.0 to Web 3.0